“Smart people seem to have caused me most of my problems.”

 Emmett: “We’ll see.
 It’s a rigged game, I find.”

 GM: It probably wouldn’t be too hard either, part of Em can’t help but observe.
-His parents are both professors.
-They probably have enough clout to get him into Tulane.
-He’s not even that much older than the student body.
+His parents are still professors at Tulane, last he heard.
+They could maybe get him into the college.
+He’s not that much older than the student body.

 Emmett: He could also probably get a job starring in porno.
 At least that way he wouldn’t have to listen to Professor Mom and Dr. Dad.